 The data was collected by Cancer Care Ontario and the Canadian Institute for Health Information between 2004 and 2014.

 Single-pill combination treatment resulted in better outcomes

-After five years of follow up, the researchers found that the primary outcomes of death or hospitalisation after a heart attack, heart failure, or stroke occurred at a much lower rate in the single-pill fixed-dose combination treatment group than the multiple pills group.
+After five years of follow-up, the researchers found that the primary outcomes of death or hospitalization after a heart attack, heart failure, or stroke occurred at a much lower rate in the single-pill fixed-dose combination treatment group than in the multiple pills group.

 Written by Man-tik Choy, Ph.D

 Relevant topics that may be of interest to you:

 - Could blood pressure treatment be harmful to older seniors?